JoeyMckenzie/full-stack-rust/docs/src/modeling-the-domain/4-adding-migrations.md

         KEY blog_id_idx (blog_id)
     );
 ```

+> You may notice the lack of `FOREIGN KEY` contstraints - PlanetScale does not allow for foreign key constraints as a _design choice_, not necessarily out of lack of functionality.
+Read more [here](https://planetscale.com/docs/learn/operating-without-foreign-key-constraints).

 Before we run migrations, as we _may_ evolve our schema over time, let's update our `Makefile.toml` to include a sqlx migration command: